-Gain new insights through cooperative programs with other SU colleges, like the College of Visual and Performing Arts and the S.I.
+Gain new insights through cooperative programs with other Syracuse colleges, like the College of Visual and Performing Arts and the S.I.
 Newhouse School of Public Communications.

-Broaden your perspective and enhance your resume with an international experience through SU Abroad, which features more than 100 programs in 60 countries.
+Broaden your perspective and enhance your resume with an international experience through Syracuse Abroad , which features more than 100 programs in 60 countries.
 Study French culture in Paris, Nice and Provence, or rediscover the Renaissance and the rebirth of antiquity in Florence.
 Researchers and scholars will help you uncover the connections between history, politics, and creative genius.

 Life After Syracuse University